alejleon/Products_Service/README.md

-# productServices
+# Products Service
-Backend redesigned for the Atelier API
+Redesigned back-end for an e-commerce website.